In-Depth Zilean Guide: Strategy and Tactics

-- Susceptabile to silence effects
+- Susceptible to silence effects

 - Not all teammates will trust your ability to ult at the right moment and therefore it’s hard to take full advantage of Zil’s abilities

-Time in a Bottle (Passive)
+Zilean Passive Skill - Time in a Bottle

 - While casting, if your target continues to gain experience, the benefit to both of you will be reduced.